hasura/graphql-engine/manual/files/index.rst

 ``Authorization`` header is not required from a web browser, since ``Cookie`` will be sent.

-For more details, see API reference.
+For more details, see  :ref:`API reference <filestore-api-download>`.

 Deleting a file
 ---------------